 Alexandra teaches “Leadership and Strategy in the 21st Century” at TU Munich, gives lectures and talks on digitisation and the media and publishes opinion pieces with Project Syndicate, NewsMavens and the European Journalism Observatory.
 She is the author of Mensch 4.0 – Frei bleiben in einer digitalen Welt (Freedom in a digital world), Guetersloher Verlagshaus (Random House), 2018.
 She serves as vice chair of the Council of Europe Committee of Experts on Quality Journalism in the Digital Age.

-At the SZ she held several functions in the politics and business sections.
-She was also founding editor of Süddeutsche’s „Plan W“, an award winning quarterly magazine for women and business.
-In her reporting she has focused on democracy and the internet and the future of work.
-In 2015 she published „Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt“ (Süddeutsche Zeitung Edition Streitschrift).
-Before joining SZ she worked in several functions for Financial Times Deutschland and Deutsche Presse-Agentur.
+At SZ she held several functions in the politics and business sections.
+She was also founding editor of Süddeutsche’s ‘Plan W’, an award winning quarterly magazine for women and business.
+In her reporting she has focused on internet and democracy and the future of work.
+In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
+Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.

-Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Program for Management Development at IESE Business School, Barcelona.
+Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Programme for Management Development at IESE Business School, Barcelona.
 She lives in Oxford and outside of Munich with her husband and two children.